Medicaid Application Support

 What can you do now?

-If you are a senior in need of home based services and cannot afford it own your own - apply NOW for this Medicaid program.
+1. If you are a senior in need of home based services and cannot afford it own your own - apply NOW for this Medicaid program.
 If you submit the application you will fall under the current guidelines.
 We are Medicaid application specialists in New York State.
 We can help you apply for this valuable program.
 Call us at 914-420-2438 or email us at Linda@curtiscaremanagement.com.

 3. Stay updated on these changes and other concerns affecting Medicaid benefits by clicking here.